 When metal repair clips are used, two or more clips close together must pass directly over the Clip Detector Sensor in order to activate it.
-If a small patch of clips is used on the belt, which would not pass directly over the Clip Detector, reference clips are required.
-Reference clips are made by installing two or more clips which will pass directly over the Clip Detector to trip it when a small patch passes by.
+If a small patch of clips is used on the belt, which would not pass directly over the Clip Detector, reference clips are required, refer to Figure 10.
+Reference clips are made by installing two or more clips which will pass directly over the Clip Detector to activate it when a small patch passes by.
 Numerous repair and reference clips on the belt will degrade the Detector's performance because it will frequently be in a desensitized mode.
+The Clip Delay time must be increased to allow the entire repaired area to pass the first downstream idler roller.
+If maximum clip time is not enough to allow the repaired area to pass the down stream idler then additional reference clips must be installed to retrigger the clip circuitry prior to the end of the first clip time cycle.
+For long repairs it better to have more reference clips closer together and shorter clip delay times, this will reduce the length of time the detector is in clip mode for normal splice and for shorter repaired areas.
+Refer to Clip Detector Time Delay section and Figure 16 Programming Controls and Test Point Locations.

-Marking Device
+Spray Marking Device

 The Marking Device is a pressurized, solenoid activated liquid spray system which pinpoints the location of tramp metal to eliminate costly search and down time.
+The parts included with the spray making system are depicted in Figure 11.
+Colorant is available in a variety of color, white is supplied.
+Contact the factory for colors and pricing.